TejaSankuru/Contact-Managing-App/README.md

 ## Contact-Managing-App

-This project is created by React
-Allows you to add and delete contacts based on the API I applied what I learned and I set up this small project, I used most of the things known in the React and also used the library React-router-dom to facilitate the movement between the pages
+This project is created by using React.
+It will allow you to add and delete contacts based on the API I applied what I learned and I set up this small project, I used most of the things known in the React and also used the library React-router-dom to facilitate the movement between the pages

 ### Project Setup